Judge rules Mary Trump can publicize book about her uncle

 "The First Amendment forbids prior restraints because they are intolerable infringements on the right to participate in democracy.
 Tomorrow, the American public will be able to read Mary's important words for themselves," he said in a statement.

-In a statement, Simon & Schuster said it was "delighted that the Court has denied the plaintiff's request for preliminary injunction, and vacated the Temporary Restraining Order against our author, Mary L. Trump."
+In a statement, Simon & Schuster said it was "delighted that the Court has denied the plaintiff's request for a preliminary injunction, and vacated the Temporary Restraining Order against our author, Mary L. Trump."

 It added: "The unfettered right to publish is a sacred American freedom and a founding principle of our republic, and we applaud the Court for affirming well-established precedents against prior restraint and pre-publication injunctions," it added. "'TOO MUCH AND NEVER ENOUGH' is a work of great significance, with very real implications for our national discourse, and we look forward to bringing it to a public that is clearly eager to read it."